 Going a bit off-topic.
 You got to know that seldom London devours people from the inside.
 It’s not just the long commuting, or the intensive days of work, or the unstable housing conditions.
-It’s the sempiternal need for rushing, the feeling of being always in the wrong spot, the lack of long lasting relationships and people you can trust; it’s the chaos, the insecurity of what will happen the next day.
-And all consumes you till you grow bags under the eyes, expressive wrinkles, and some hair come grey.
-London makes you stronger on the outside but weaker on the inside, by acting like a slow spreading cancer.
+It’s the sempiternal need for rushing, the feeling of being always in the wrong spot, the lack of long-lasting relationships and people you can trust; it’s the chaos, the insecurity of what will happen the next day.
+And all consume you till you grow bags under the eyes, expressive wrinkles, and some hair come grey.
+London makes you stronger on the outside but weaker on the inside, by acting as slow-spreading cancer.

-(In this moment, while I’m writing, I’m standing at the bus stop with hundreds of people in the hope that the 341 won’t be too late.
+In this very moment, while I’m writing, I’m standing at the bus stop with hundreds of people in the hope that the 341 won’t be too late.
 History repeats itself.
-And I seriously need a beer!)
+And I seriously need a beer!

 Back to the story.

 A few months later, we went back to the restaurant for my dad’s birthday (my parents had come to town for a week).
 Ali was there: all done up and smiling as usual.
 Only one thing had changed: his look.
 His eyelids were heavy, his cheeks limp, his mouth shivering.
 His movements were slow and his speaking almost nonsense.
 He told us he had started a second job – that ended him having half a day off – because he was in need of some extra money.

 His words had no more confidence whatsoever but got liquefied into an unconscious flow of tired thoughts that he would randomly throw up.